Is it illegal to leave your pets in parked cars?

-What’s the common theme running through all these statutes?
-They’re targeting the unknowing or careless endangerment of an animal’s life.
-Something no loving pet owner would ever do purposely!
+All the state statutes regarding pets in parked cars have a common theme.
+The lawmakers are trying to prevent the unknowing or careless endangerment of an animal’s life.
+That’s something no loving pet owner would ever do purposely!

-These tips will help you ensure your pets’ safety and keep you from violating the law:
+These tips will help you keep your pets safe and keep you on the right side of the law:

-- Only consider leaving your pet unattended in your vehicle when weather conditions would not endanger your pet’s health.
+- Only consider leaving your pet unattended in your vehicle when you’re certain the weather conditions will not endanger your pet’s health.

 - Park in the shade.

 - Use a sunscreen for your windshield to block as much sunlight as possible.

 - Get a spill-proof bowl for the car and keep it full so that your pet always has access to fresh water.

 - Anytime you leave your pet alone in the car, set the alarm on your phone for 10 minutes.
 Return immediately when the alarm sounds to check on your pet.